Header images courtesy of Indre Velaviciute and Joshua J. Cotten (via Unsplash)

 Surfing and hiking enthusiasts will already be familiar with the white sand beaches and jade-green rock pools of the Sai Kung Peninsula, but Sai Kung Town is just as worth exploring.
 The Cantonese seafood restaurants along the promenade are on par with those at other fishing villages like Lei Yue Mun or Lamma, with the added bonus of some truly excellent dog-spotting on weekends.

 Spend a day taking in the laid-back, convivial atmosphere of Sai Kung and you’ll understand why so many people have decamped to “the sticks”—the combination of natural beauty, friendly residents, and cool independent haunts is enough to convert even the most hardened city slicker.
-Shoot some pool over a few craft brews at neighbourhood pub Momentai, pick up a new home scent from BeCandle, and boogie down with some new friends at Ventuno, a waterfront vinyl record and bottle shop owned by Volar’s former resident DJ.
+Pick up a new home scent from BeCandle, grab a coffee at one of Sai Kung’s many cafés, and boogie down with some new friends at Ventuno, a waterfront vinyl record and bottle shop owned by Volar’s former resident DJ.

 Click here to check out our neighbourhood guide to Sai Kung.